mradcliffe/drupal8.dev/README.md

 ## Minimum requirements
 * Cygwin (Windows only)
 * Git
-* VirtualBox 4.3.x
+* VirtualBox 4.3 or greater
-* Vagrant 1.6.x
+* Vagrant 1.8 or greater

 ## Troubleshooting

-* Issue with mailcatcher puppet and sqlite puppet reositories being incompatible?
 * Running Composer or using [Composer Manager](https://drupal.org/project/composer_manager) from within inside the VM not compatible with rsync `--delete` parameter.
 I recommend to try to setup so you can run Composer outside the VM and rsync files into it.
 This may mess with a git checkout of core.